balaji1974/hadoop/README.md

 The ResourceManager (RM) is responsible for tracking the resources in a cluster, and scheduling applications (YARN) Node manager is the slave daemon of Yarn.
 The Hadoop Yarn Node Manager is the per-machine/per-node framework agent who is responsible for containers, monitoring their resource usage and reporting the same to the ResourceManager.

-An Application master monitors the worker tasks for errors of hanging
+An Application master monitors the worker tasks for errors or hanging

 ```